 Our recent growth has been driven by expanding the usage of our platform by our existing customers as well as adding new customers.
 We believe that our customers value our solutions, as our average revenue ex-TAC per Active Customer has increased from \$242,000 per Active Customer to \$377,000 per Active Customer, an increase of \$135,000 or 56%, from the year ended December 31, 2018 to the year ended December 31, 2019.
 Our average revenue ex-TAC per Active Customer has increased from \$328,000 per Active Customer to \$404,000 per Active Customer, an increase of \$76,000 or 23%, from the trailing twelve months ended September 30, 2019 to the trailing twelve months ended September 30, 2020.
 We added 10 new Active Customers, an increase of 4%, from the year ended December 31, 2018 to the year ended December 31, 2019.
 We saw a decrease in Active Customers by 20, a decrease of 7%, from the twelve months ended September 30, 2019 to the twelve months ended September 30, 2020, offset by the increase in average revenue ex-TAC per Active Customer during that period.
 We review changes in usage of our platform as represented by changes in aggregate spend on the platform as a metric of customer engagement.
-Platform usage, as represented by aggregate spend on the platform, increased by 54% for the view Customers, see "-Key Operating and Financial Performance Metrics-Use of Non-GAAP Financial Measures."
+Platform usage, as represented by aggregate spend on the platform, increased by 54% for the year ended December 31, 2019 and by 8% for the nine months ended September 30, 2020.
+For a detailed discussion of our key operating metrics including the definition of Active Customers, see "-Key Operating and Financial Performance Metrics-Use of Non-GAAP Financial Measures."